 In March 2019 the SpaceX-designed ‘Crew Dragon’ became the first privately owned spacecraft to successfully dock with the ISS.
 That mission was known as Demo-1; Demo-2 will be the first crewed test flight of the spacecraft.

 Crew Dragon suffered an explosion during engine testing in April 2019.
 The first crewed test flight is currently scheduled for the first quarter of 2020.
 However, first the Crew Dragon has to pass an in-flight abort test, currently scheduled for no earlier than 4 January 2020.

 Crew Dragon Demo-2 launch date: Early 2020 TBC (abort test due from 4 January)

 Boeing CST-100 Starliner

 What is Starliner?
 SpaceX is not the only company working to transport astronauts to the ISS.
 Boeing’s spacecraft, known as CST-100 Starliner, is also designed to carry both crew and cargo to the space station.
 Both companies are aiming to be the first to send astronauts into space from American soil since 2011.
-However, like SpaceX, Starliner has faced launch delays, with the first crewed tests now not scheduled until 2020.
+However, like SpaceX, Starliner has faced launch delays.

 Dates are subject to change, and will be updated throughout the year as launch schedules are confirmed